Lotta Lindström: London City Lionesses

+Birmingham City

+On 7 January 2026, Lindström went on loan to Birmingham City for the rest of the 2025–26 season.

 International career

 Lindström has represented Finland at various youth international levels.
 She received her first call-up to Finland senior national team in October 2023 for 2023–24 UEFA Women's Nations League B matches, and eventually made her debut on 5 December 2023 against Slovakia.